22 Must-Have Items For Your Emergency Kit

 Why Build My Own Kit?

-The first question I’m usually asked is why can’t you buy a pre-built kit.
-This is a great question, and I learned the answer the hard way.
+The first question I get asked is why can’t you buy a pre-built kit.
+It’s a great question, and I learned the answer the hard way.

 In my experience, pre-built emergency kits don’t work because: